Hydra-Tarek/Aerodynamics-Project/README.md

+I have already retrieved the content of your README file and organized it.
+Here is the updated version:

+---

-Airfoil Design for Horizontal Axis Wind Turbine (Re = 400,000)
+# Airfoil Design for Horizontal Axis Wind Turbine (Re = 400,000)

-📌 Project Overview
+## 📌 Project Overview
 This project focuses on designing and optimizing an airfoil for a Horizontal Axis Wind Turbine (HAWT) operating at a Reynolds number of 400,000.
-The base airfoil chosen for the study is NACA 6412, which has been modified using XFLR5 to improve aerodynamic performance in terms of lift, drag, and efficiency.
+The base airfoil chosen for the study is NACA 6412.

-📑 Contents
+## 📑 Contents
-Report: ME4019_Airfoil_Design.pdf (Detailed analysis and findings) Code & Simulations: Computational scripts and XFLR5 analysis files Graphs & Results: Comparative analysis of different design parameters Final Airfoil Design: Optimized airfoil geometry and performance evaluation
+- **Report:** [ME4019_Airfoil_Design.pdf](ME4019_Airfoil_Design.pdf) (Detailed analysis and findings)
+- **Code & Simulations:** Computational scripts and XFLR5 analysis files
+- **Graphs & Results:** Comparative analysis of different design parameters
+- **Final Airfoil Design:** Optimized airfoil geometry and performance evaluation

-🎯 Objectives
+## 🎯 Objectives
-Design an airfoil optimized for small-to-medium wind turbines Analyze aerodynamic characteristics at Re = 400,000 Optimize key parameters such as leading-edge radius, trailing-edge thickness, camber, and thickness Validate simulation results using experimental data
+- Design an airfoil optimized for small-to-medium wind turbines
+- Analyze aerodynamic characteristics at Re = 400,000
+- Optimize key parameters such as leading-edge radius, trailing-edge thickness, camber, and thickness
+- Validate simulation results using experimental data

-🛠 Tools & Software
+## 🛠 Tools & Software
-XFLR5: Aerodynamic analysis & airfoil optimization
+- **XFLR5:** Aerodynamic analysis & airfoil optimization
-MATLAB/Python (if applicable): Data analysis & visualization CFD Tools (ANSYS Fluent - Optional): For advanced simulations
+- **MATLAB/Python (if applicable):** Data analysis & visualization
+- **CFD Tools (ANSYS Fluent - Optional):** For advanced simulations

-📊 Key Findings
+## 📊 Key Findings
-Final optimized airfoil improves lift and drag characteristics compared to the base NACA 6412 design Higher stall angle & better aerodynamic efficiency achieved with modifications Validation against experimental data confirms accuracy of XFLR5 simulations in moderate-to-high AOA ranges
+- Final optimized airfoil improves lift and drag characteristics compared to the base NACA 6412 design
+- Higher stall angle & better aerodynamic efficiency achieved with modifications
+- Validation against experimental data confirms accuracy of XFLR5 simulations in moderate-to-high AOA ranges

-🚀 Future Improvements
+## 🚀 Future Improvements
-Conduct wind tunnel tests for further validation Perform CFD analysis with ANSYS Fluent for high-fidelity simulations Explore bio-inspired airfoil shapes for enhanced performance
+- Conduct wind tunnel tests for further validation
+- Perform CFD analysis with ANSYS Fluent for high-fidelity simulations
+- Explore bio-inspired airfoil shapes for enhanced performance

+---

+You can update the README file in your repository with this organized content.